Complaints Policy

 2.0 What is a complaint?

-"An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, effecting and individual resident or group of residents".
+"An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, effecting an individual resident or group of residents".

 Examples of what a complaint is;

-• Standard of service received was poor
+- standard of service received was poor

-• We failed to do something we agreed to
+- we failed to do something we agreed to

-• We gave a customer incorrect information
+- we gave a customer incorrect information

-• We failed to follow our policies and procedures
+- we failed to follow our policies and procedures

-• Inappropriate or rude behaviour by a colleague or contractor
+- inappropriate or rude behaviour by a colleague or contractor

-Where we receive a complaint that is actually a service request, we will advise the customer it will not be treated as a complaint and the request will be dealt with by the relevant department.
+Where we receive a complaint that is actually a service request, we will advise the customer it will not be treated as a complaint, and the request will be dealt with by the relevant department.

-Examples of a service request;
+Examples of a service request.

-• an initial request for a service, such as the first report of a repair
+- an initial request for a service, such as the first report of a repair

-• An intial request for information or an explanation
+- an initial request for information or an explanation

 3.0 Exclusions